cdapio/tigon/tigon-docs/developer-guide/source/_includes/twitter-analytics.rst

 Overview
 --------

-An application collects Tweets and logs the top 10 hashtags used in the last minute.
+An application that collects Tweets and logs the top 10 hashtags used in the last minute.

 Twitter Configuration
 ---------------------